TateHouse/EmailSpamFilter/README.md

 two through the end of the file containing the email's body.
 This format is expected to be followed for all emails in the `Emails` directory.

-To run the application, simply execute the `EmailSpamFilter.exe` file.
+To run the application, simply execute the `EmailSpamFilter.exe` file in a terminal .
 If you clone and build the project yourself, make sure to copy the `Emails` directory, `SpamKeywords.txt`, and `Secrets.json` to the output directory where the executable is located before trying to run the application in your development environment.

+When the application is run, it requires the user to specify the spam filters to use.
+The user can choose to use any combination of the three spam filters or all three.
+The available options are:

+1. Signature-based Detection
+2. Link Analysis
+3. Unsubscribe Link Detection

+Once selected, the application will process all emails in the `Emails` directory and output the results to the console.